Wajira

 Wajira is a small genus of flowering plants in the legume family, Fabaceae.
+It includes five species of climbing herbs or subshrubs native to tropical Africa, the Indian subcontinent, and Thailand.
+Four species are native to the Somali-Masai region of northeastern tropical Africa.
+Wajira grahamiana is more widespread in Africa and ranges to the Indian subcontinent and Indochina.
+Typical habitats are seasonally-dry tropical forest, woodland, bushland, and grassland.
 It belongs to the subfamily Faboideae.
 Species in this genus were formerly considered to belong to the genus Vigna.
 A key for the genus has been published.